muitdebos/blender-d2tools/docs/blender-to-d2-process.md

 ## Chapter 2: Graphic editing

+This chapter was written before development of [d2gifcompile.py](https://github.com/iuitdebos/blender-d2tools/tree/main/d2gifcompile).
+Use that tool instead of this entire chapter to skip ahead to chapter 3 :).
+If however you don't want to, here are the steps to do it manually:

 This example uses Photoshop CS 6, but the steps are not too complicated so if you don't have PS or this specific version, follow that tool's version of these instructions.

 ### GIF Preparation